uilianries/imgui/Frequently-Asked-Questions.md

 contents behind or over every other imgui windows (one bg/fg drawlist per viewport).
 - You can create your own ImDrawList instance.
 You'll need to initialize them ImGui::GetDrawListSharedData(), or create your own ImDrawListSharedData, and then call your rendered code with your own ImDrawList or ImDrawData data.

----

-### Q: How can I use this without a mouse, without a keyboard or without a screen? (gamepad, input share, remote display)
-- You can control Dear ImGui with a gamepad.
-Read about navigation in "Using gamepad/keyboard navigation controls".
-(short version: map gamepad inputs into the io.NavInputs[] array + set io.ConfigFlags |= ImGuiConfigFlags_NavEnableGamepad)
-- You can share your computer mouse seamlessly with your console/tablet/phone using [Synergy](https://symless.com/synergy) This is the preferred solution for developer productivity.
-In particular, the [micro-synergy-client repository](https://github.com/symless/micro-synergy-client) has simple and portable source code (uSynergy.c/.h) for a small embeddable client that you can use on any platform to connect to your host computer, based on the Synergy 1.x protocol.
-Make sure you download the Synergy 1 server on your computer.
-Console SDK also sometimes provide equivalent tooling or wrapper for Synergy-like protocols.
-- You may also use a third party solution such as [Remote ImGui](https://github.com/JordiRos/remoteimgui) which sends the vertices to render over the local network, allowing you to use Dear ImGui even on a screen-less machine.
-- For touch inputs, you can increase the hit box of widgets (via the style.TouchPadding setting) to accommodate for the lack of precision of touch inputs, but it is recommended you use a mouse or gamepad to allow optimizing for screen real-estate and precision.

----

-### Q: I integrated Dear ImGui in my engine and the text or lines are blurry..
-In your Render function, try translating your projection matrix by (0.5f,0.5f) or (0.375f,0.375f).
-Also make sure your orthographic projection matrix and io.DisplaySize matches your actual framebuffer dimension.

----

-### Q: I integrated Dear ImGui in my engine and some elements are clipping or disappearing when I move windows around..
-You are probably mishandling the clipping rectangles in your render function.
-Rectangles provided by ImGui are defined as `(x1=left,y1=top,x2=right,y2=bottom)` and **NOT** as
-`(x1,y1,width,height)`